 It records every website users visit and every search they perform in Chrome.
 It also collects information such as users’ activity and location, gathered via cookies.
 Chrome also collects a record of anything they download and any sites they log in to.

 Furthermore, if you do anything in the browser logged into a Google account – which it encourages you to do – all of the information you put into your account is saved as well, including calendar information, contacts, photos, and more.
+This also applies to Chrome extensions.
 If you use Google DNS, which is Google’s version of the domain name system, Google sees all traffic routed through its servers regardless of browser.